AlbertoPanzanini/AlbertoPanzanini/README.md

 #### :clipboard: About This Repository

-This GitHub repository is a showcase of the projects I have worked on during my time at `Politecnico di Milano`, where I studied `Computer Science and Engineering`.\
+This GitHub repository is a showcase of the projects I have worked on during my time at [Politecnico di Milano](https://www.polimi.it/), where I studied `Computer Science and Engineering`.\
-These projects represent the skills and knowledge I developed during my studies in areas such as **mobile apllications**, **distributed systems**, **data structurtes and algorithms** and **software engineering**.
+These projects represent the skills and knowledge I developed during my studies in areas such as **mobile applications**, **distributed systems**, **data structures and algorithms** and **software engineering**.

 ---